open-opportunity/knowledge/basics/ethics/valid-sound-offering.md

 # Valid and Sound Offering

-Throughout providing a *Service* lots of ideas are communicated, they are either:
+Throughout providing a *Service* lots of ideas are communicated, they can be:

 * Shared
 * Promoted
-* Sell
+* Sold

-We *share* ideas when we provide no emphasis on it's validity or value, we *promote* ideas when we attach value and state or imply validity, and we *sell ideas* when exchange ideas for benefit - or we attach ideas as contingent to benefit being created.
+We *share* ideas when we provide no emphasis on its validity or value, we *promote* ideas when we attach value and state or imply validity, and we *sell ideas* when exchange ideas for benefit - or we attach ideas as contingent to benefit being created.

+In order to provide an **Ethical Service**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMTQyNjk0OF19
+eyJoaXN0b3J5IjpbODk5NjY3MzY0XX0=
 -->